dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

   >=    greater than or equal to
 ```

 In fact, all values of basic type—booleans, numbers, and strings—are *comparable*, meaning that two values of the same type may be compared using the `==` and `!=` operators.
 Furthermore, integers, floating-point numbers, and strings are *ordered* by the comparison operators.
 The values of many other types are not comparable, and no other types are ordered.
-As we encounter each type, we’ll present the rules governing the *comparability* of its values.
+As we encounter each type, we'll present the rules governing the *comparability* of its values.

 There are also unary addition and subtraction operators:
 ```